johnzablocki/crypto-hot-or-not/README.md

 This repository contains a demo Dapp for my talk on Programming the Ethereum Blockchain, first presented at the [New England Microsoft Developer Meetup](https://www.meetup.com/NE-MSFT-Devs/events/254986942/) on 2018-10-04.

+## Dapp Premise

+Crypto Hot or Not is a spin on the old web 1.0 site Am I Hot or Not.
+At current, a user creates a contest by entering a minimum vote amount, a link to a picture, and the number of votes the contest receives before closing out.

+Voters then send ether to the contest by way of a yes or no vote.
+If a contest closes, and the constest owner is found to be hot, then the owner gets to keep the money.
+A future variant will distribute the funds raised in a losing contest to a charity and the factory owner.

 ## Dependencies

 Most dependencies are installed with npm (or yarn).
 That said, you'll need node and/or yarn.